RoopeSavolainen/TelegramMarkov/README.md

 # TelegramMarkov
-This program generates comments with a Markov chain.
+This program generates comments using a Markov chain.
 Telegram chat history is used as input.

 ## Requirements
 First off, you need some Telegram chat history in JSON format.
 You can dump chat history from a group you're a member in with https://github.com/tvdstaaij/telegram-history-dump or your tool of choice.